AMEND09/tsa2025/DOCUMENTATION.md

     *   Sets `DJANGO_SETTINGS_MODULE` to `backend.settings`.

 *   **`backend/backend/` (Project Configuration Directory)**:
-    *   **`settings.py`**: Contains all the configuration for the Django project, including database settings, installed apps (like the `api` app), middleware, template configurations, static files, etc.
+    *   **`settings.py`**: Contains all the configuration for the Django project, including database settings, installed apps (such as the `api` app), middleware, template configurations, and static files.
     *   **`urls.py`**: The main URL configuration for the project.
-It includes routes to different parts of the application, likely delegating API-specific URLs to the `api` app's `urls.py` (not present in the provided files, but a standard practice).
+It defines project-level URL routing, directing requests to appropriate views, including those within the `api` app.
     *   **`wsgi.py` / `asgi.py`**: Entry points for WSGI/ASGI compatible web servers to serve the Django application.
     *   **`__pycache__/`**: Contains compiled Python bytecode for faster execution of project configuration modules.

-*   **`backend/backend/api/` (Django App: `api`)**: This directory represents a Django application named `api`, which likely handles the application's API logic.
+*   **`backend/backend/api/` (Django App: `api`)**: This directory represents a Django application named `api`, which handles the application's API logic.
     *   **`apps.py` (`ApiConfig`)**:
         *   Configuration class for the `api` Django app.
         *   Sets `default_auto_field` to `django.db.models.BigAutoField` for primary keys.
         *   Specifies the app name as `api`.
     *   **`models.py`**:
         *   Defines the database models (schema) for the `api` app using Django's ORM.
-This is where tables and their fields like `Farm`, `Crop`, `Task`, etc., would be defined as Python classes.
-Currently empty, indicating models are yet to be defined here or are defined elsewhere.
+Database tables and their fields (e.g., `Farm`, `Crop`, `Task`) are defined here as Python classes.
+The current version of this file is empty, awaiting model definitions.
     *   **`views.py`**:
         *   Contains the logic for handling HTTP requests and returning responses.
-This is where API endpoints would be implemented (e.g., using Django REST framework or basic Django views).
+API endpoints are implemented here, utilizing Django's view mechanisms or frameworks like Django REST framework.
 Currently contains a placeholder for creating views.
     *   **`admin.py`**:
         *   Used to register models with Django's built-in admin interface, allowing for easy data management.
 Currently empty.
     *   **`tests.py`**: